-If you find this website helpful, please consider linking to my site or leaving a comment.
+If you find this website helpful, please consider leaving a Google review.

 What is involved in a generator service?

 The Oxford online dictionary offers the following:

 “A periodic routine inspection and maintenance of a vehicle or other machine”

 For most folk the idea of a service conjures up images of wise old technicians in half-framed glasses making meticulous measurements and adjustments.
 Often the reality is an oil change and new spark plug fitted by the runner-up of Britain’s Got Acne.